 We hope this article proves useful for you.

-Remember that the scaling dev team challenge can rachet up your abilities and expertise and become a business opportunity.
+Remember that the scaling product development team challenge can rachet up your abilities and expertise and become a business opportunity.
 Meanwhile, please feel free to contact Onix if you need any help, a dedicated team, or a whole project to be realized offshore.